Non-profit technology: How to build your marketing tech stack

 Website and content management system (CMS)

-A user-friendly CMS like WordPress or Drupal allows you to make easy website updates and content creation, showcasing your mission and impact stories.
-Your CMS should help you create a clear and accessible online presence for your charity.
+A user-friendly CMS like WordPress or Drupal lets you make simple website updates and create content, showcasing your mission and impact stories.
+Your CMS should help you build a clear, accessible online presence for your charity.

 Key features of a strong CMS include: